gldog/anonymize_jira_users/README.md

 Assess the users: Send the list to the department responsible for the user-management and let them comment out users to not anoymize.

 ---

+# Anonymize deleted users

+Deleted users aren't anymore in DB table `cwd_user`, but still in table `app_user`.

+Anonymized users have a lower_user_name of format jirauser12345.

+The following SQL statement gets the user-names of deleted, not yet anonymized users:

+    SELECT au.lower_user_name
+    FROM   app_user au
+    WHERE  au.lower_user_name NOT LIKE 'jirauser%'
+    AND au.lower_user_name NOT IN (SELECT u.lower_user_name
+                                   FROM   cwd_user u)

+Put these users in the user_list_file.cfg and run the anonymization.

+---